hunterjackson/docs/source/jms-source.rst

 1. KCQL routing of JMS destination messages to Kafka topics.
 2. Pluggable converters.
 3. Default conversion of JMS Messages to Avro with the payload as a Byte array.
 4. Extra connection properties for specialized connections such as SOLACE_VPN.

 .. _jms_converters:

 Converters
 ~~~~~~~~~~

 We provide four converters out of the box but you can plug your own.
-See an example :ref:`here. <jms_converter_example>`
+See an example :ref:`here. <jms_converter_example>` which
+and be set in ``connect.jms.kcql`` statement.

 **AvroConverter**